rlwhitcomb/utilities/README.md

 ### WordFind
 - Finish the GUI code.
-- options to limit the number of words displayed, and how small to go in displaying words (in other words, only give me the top 20 in each length, and only show me words with 4 letters or more)
 - need some kind of filter to UPPER case everything, limit input to only letters and blank, and turn blank into ?
   (probably needs to go into Pivot code)